Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 Click

-if you have not changed the default repository name.
+Create fork.
+You'll now have a personal sandbox repository athttps://github.com/<your-username>/torchmeterif you have not changed the default repository name.

-B.c Clone Your Fork to Local Machine¶
+B.c Clone Your Fork to Local MachineΒΆ

 -